harshitkaushik444555/harshit-aws-cloud-repository/AWS-Projects/Kubernetes-End-To-End-Project-On-EKS.md

 ```
 kubectl get deployment -n kube-system aws-load-balancer-controller
 ```
-14. Now check if LoadBalancer has been created in ec2 dashboard.You need to see a LB.You need to wait 2 minutes until load balancer state is active.
+Step 15.
+Now check if LoadBalancer has been created in ec2 dashboard.You need to see a LB.You need to wait 2 minutes until load balancer state is active.

-15. Run below command
+Step 16.
+Run below command
 ```
 kubectl get ingress -n game-2048
 ```